-From smoked beer and Christmas markets to snow-coated medieval towns, travel bloggers, including Wandering Earl and Travelling Calavera, select Europe’s most atmospheric cities to visit in winter...
+From smoked beer and Christmas markets to snow-coated medieval towns...
+Travel bloggers, including Wandering Earl and Travelling Calavera, select Europe’s best cities to visit in winter.

 For an off-the-beaten path German winter getaway that combines a UNESCO-listed medieval old town, traditional smoked beer, and sprawling Christmas markets, consider Bamberg in northern Bavaria (Upper Franconia).